Fire on the Amazon

 Fire on the Amazon is a 1993 American-Peruvian adventure drama film directed by Luis Llosa and starring Craig Sheffer and Sandra Bullock.

 Plot

 In Bolivia's Amazon basin, corporate cattle ranches are replacing the rain forest.
-When Santos, the charismatic leader of the union of rubber tappers, forges an alliance with Natives to protest deforestation, he is assassinated.
+When Santos, the charismatic leader of the union of rubber tappers, forges an alliance with natives to protest deforestation, he is assassinated.
 R.J.
-O'Brien, a US photo-journalist who has no skills as an investigator, wants a story when he thinks the police have framed and murdered an innocent Native as the assassin.
-In his search for the truth, he involves Alyssa Rothman; who worked for Santos, and who he falls in love with and vice versa.
-As he gets deeper into trouble with the cops and the real assassin, he needs not only Alyssa's help, but also that of the Natives' leader.
+O'Brien, a US photojournalist who has no skills as an investigator, thinks the police have framed and murdered an innocent native as the assassin.
+In his search for the truth, he involves Alyssa Rothman, who worked for Santos, and they fall in love.
+As he gets deeper into trouble with the police and the real assassin, he needs not only Alyssa's help, but also that of the natives' leader.